Red River OHV Area For ATV Riding

 While ATV riding the Red River Area, each all-terrain-vehicle is required to display a State Of New Mexico registration permit sticker.
 This includes both residents and non-residents.
 Residents can obtain a registration permit sticker from any Motor Vehicle Division Field Office.
 Non-residents can obtain a New Mexico ATV registration permit sticker online or by calling the Departement of Game and Fish at (505) 476-8000.
 Make sure to have a sticker displayed before ATV riding the Red River Area.

-Overall, Red River OHV Area is the 3rd most popular ATV riding trail of all 16 ATV trails in New Mexico.
+Overall, Red River OHV Area is the 2nd most popular ATV riding trail of all 16 ATV trails in New Mexico.
 Several of the better atv trails are nearby Red River OHV Area including 4th Of July Canyon, Garrapate Ridge, Goose Lake, Largo Lake, Middle Fork and Cerro Negro.